Assembly Square: Industrial development

 It was not until the construction of the McGrath Highway in 1925 that full industrial development, albeit short-lived, took hold in Somerville.
 The Ford Motor Company built an assembly plant here in 1926, which would, over time, lend Assembly Square its name.
 Additionally, the Boston and Maine Railroad also owned large tracts of land in the district and the land was criss-crossed by spur tracks.
 With both road and rail connections, the strong transportation infrastructure was a major draw, and other industries soon followed, including First National Stores, a retail supermarket chain, which opened a grocery manufacturing and distribution center in the area.

 Within the next 30 years, Assembly Square remained one of the largest employment centers in the region.
 However, in 1958, as a result of the failure of the Edsel Division of the Ford Motor Company and the change in Ford’s manufacturing strategies, the Assembly Plant was closed.
 It hurt the area both economically and physically, taking away hundreds of jobs and leaving a vast complex of empty manufacturing buildings.
 First National moved into the Assembly Plant site shortly after Ford's departure.

 By the late 1950s and early 1960s, industries were already making the choice to move to suburban locations along newly constructed highways, where land costs were lower.
 The construction of the elevated Northern Expressway portion of Interstate 93 in the 1970s segregated the uses on both sides of the highway and significantly reduced its access and visibility from the surrounding areas.
-In 1976, First National closed its operations, marking the end of Assembly Square as a major industrial employment center.
+In 1976, First National moved its operations from the site to Windsor Locks, Connecticut, marking the end of Assembly Square as a major industrial employment center.